semrush/intergalactic/website/docs/components/auto-tips/auto-tips.md

 ### Adding and deleting a line

 Some cases may require the feature “Add content”.
-Ther user can may add a line (for example, through the modal window) by using it.
+Other user can may add a line (for example, through the modal window) by using it.

 ![add option](static/auto-tips-add.png)